-If you are competing or riding abroad you will need a specific insurance travel policy.
-Unfortunately unforeseen emergencies and accidents can happen, so it is important to think carefully about your specific travel insurance needs - you need rider insurance.
+If you are riding abroad you will need a specific insurance travel policy.
+Unfortunately unforeseen emergencies and accidents can happen, so it is important to think carefully about your specific travel insurance needs.

-Adventures Travel Insurance provides the cover in three parts so if you do have your own travel insurance you can just pick the cover required.
+Adventures Travel Insurance is arranged by travel insurance specialists P J Hayman & Company and provides the cover in three parts so if you do have your own travel insurance you can just pick the cover required.

 Medical cover is arguably the most important element of any travel insurance policy, if only because of the costs you may face if something should happen without it.
 The Consumers' Association recommends that you should have: